BACHELOR OF MEDICINE & BACHELOR OF SURGERY

 Clinical clerkships in various clinical disciplines are essential to develop basic clinical skills for accurate assessment, analysis, synthesis, and critical thinking, leading to appropriate diagnosis and management.
 Students are exposed to common health problems of the community.
 They spend much of their time in clinics, hospitals, and community health facilities, with less reliance on conventional classroom lectures.
 Students actively involve in the day-to-day management of patients in the wards, outpatient clinics, community health facilities,

-operation theaters, and so forth.
+operation theatres, and so forth.
 They perform their duties under the supervision of their professors.
 Clinico-Pathological Conferences are held and a multidisciplinary, integrated approach is adopted to correlate clinical presentations with pathology, and include comprehensive management of health problems.

 Internal Medicine (Contact Hours 800)

 This field of study deals with medical diagnosis, treatment and care of a diseased person.
 It introduces the students to the art of history taking, teaches them the basic skills in performing the physical examination of patients, trains them to prescribe appropriate investigations, interpret the results rationally, to formulate their findings orally and in writing, and provide them with the basic knowledge needed to stimulate them to reach a reasonable differential diagnosis.
-Internal Medicine and allied specialties include, among others, disciplines like cardiology, dermatology, psychiatry, and radiology.
+Internal Medicine and allied specialities include, among others, disciplines like cardiology, dermatology, psychiatry, and radiology.
 MDMD 361, 461.

 Surgery (Contact Hours 800)

-Included under this broad heading are subjects of general surgery and allied specialties consisting of orthopedics, anesthesiology, radiotherapy and radiology.
+Included under this broad heading are subjects of general surgery and allied specialities consisting of orthopedics, anesthesiology, radiotherapy and radiology.
 Students are taught the general principles, indication and contra-indication of common surgical procedures.
 Emphasis is laid on developing skills in aseptic techniques, dressing, and mastering of minor surgical procedures along with pre- and post-operative care of patients.
 Students are given the opportunity to observe the live operations of patients through closed circuit TV, and at times be physically present, to see the whole process from beginning to the end.
 In addition to this, training in the skills for giving local anesthesia, intubation and resuscitation is provided during clinical clerkship in anesthesia.
 MDSG 371, 471.

 Obstetrics and Gynecology (Contact Hours 300)